 2. Autolyse or Fermentolyse

-Autolyse is a process of mixing water and flour and then allows it to rest for 30 minutes to 1 hour or longer.
-The water and starter are added later after autolyse.
+Autolyse is a process of mixing water and flour and then allowing it to rest for 30 minutes to 1 hour or longer.
+The water and starter are added later after autolyze.
 During this time the flour and water work together for early gluten development.
 The dough becomes extensible and less kneading is needed to develop that elasticity later.

 Fermentolysde is usually the process of mixing pretty much everything from the beginning, flour, water, starter, and salt.
-I actually prefer this because I won’t forget to add salt later and also it’s easier because everything get mixed together and so much easier.
+I prefer this because I won’t forget to add salt later and also it’s easier because everything gets mixed and so much easier.

 I’m no expert, but I’ve tried both autolyse and fermentolyse and didn’t see much difference.